 The implementation of a transformation using the coefficients appears to be written

-ofxKinectProjectorToolkitV2::getProjectedPoint(), and I referenced it and rewrote as the shader program to make it more efficient.
+ofxKinectProjectorToolkitV2::getProjectedPoint(), and I referenced it and rewrote it as the shader program to make it more efficient.

-I realized a need for converting between the disc coord (whose origin is positioned at the center of the disc) and the Kinect coord (at IR camera) so I implemented the system to set an X-axis and Y-axis on the disc, like below gif:
+I realized a need for converting between the disc coordinate (whose origin is positioned at the center of the disc) and the Kinect coordinate (at IR camera) so I implemented the system to set an X-axis and Y-axis on the disc, like below gif: